sezanzeb/input-remapper/readme/usage.md

 it will query the hardcoded default values.

 The event codes can be read using `evtest`.
-Available names in the mapping can be listed with `key-mapper-control --key-names`.
+Available names in the mapping can be listed with `key-mapper-control --symbol-names`.

 ## CLI